frederic100/spark/README.md

 # Spark

-Use Spark to initialize a php project from scratch.
-This prepares you to have some basic tools to practice TDD, etc.
+Use Spark to bootstrap a PHP project from scratch.
+It sets up the essentials for practicing TDD and maintaining high code quality.

-# Install
+## Install

 ```bash
 git clone git@github.com:frederic100/spark.git